-4 A LAB SAFETY The chemistry department has adopted the following rules from the American Chemical Society Safety in Academic Laboratories Guidelines, 7th edition, as mandatory for all chemistry lab classes: 1 • Department-approved safety goggles must be worn at all times that chemicals or glassware are in use, including when obtaining items from the stockroom or moving equipment to or form from your locker.
-Goggles may not be removed until all lab work has been completed and all chemicals and glassware have been stored.
-2 • Shoes that completely enclose the foot are to be worn at all times; no sandals, open-toed or open-topped shoes, or 4 • 5 • 6 • 7 • slippers, even with sock on, may be worn in lab.
-Shorts, cut-offs, skirts, or pants exposing skin above the ankle, and sleeveless tops may not be worn in lab.
-Hair reaching the top of the shoulders or below must be tied back securely.
-Loose clothing must be constrained, while form-fitting items should be avoided as chemicals can be held against the skin.
-Wearing jewelry (rings, bracelets, watches, etc.) is discouraged as chemicals can seep in between jewelry and skin.
-Eating, drinking, or applying cosmetics in the laboratory room is forbidden at all times, including during lab lecture.
-Headphones are prohibited in lab at all times as you must be able to hear any emergency announcements made.
-10 11 12 Students are required to know the locations of the eyewash stations, emergency shower(s), and all exits.
-You may not be in the laboratory, balance, or instrument rooms unless an instructor is present to supervise.
-Students not enrolled in the course may not remain in the lab even for lecture once the add deadline has passed.
-If you any reason you feel faint during the lab, notify an instructor before stepping out for air so you can be supervised.
-Never point a heated system towards any person, including yourself.
-14 15 Glass and needles must only be disposed of in the appropriate containers, never in the regular trash.
-Except for soapy or clear rinse water from cleaning glassware, no chemicals may be poured into any sink; any remaining chemicals from an experiment must be poured into the appropriately labeled waste bottle.
-Students must follow the Code of Conduct at all times while in the lab.
+The chemistry department has adopted the following rules from the American Chemical Society Safety in Academic Laboratories Guidelines, 7th edition, as mandatory for all chemistry lab classes:

+- 1 Department-approved safety goggles must be worn at all times that chemicals or glassware are in use, including when obtaining items from the stockroom or moving equipment to or form from your locker.
+Goggles may not be removed until all lab work has been completed and all chemicals and glassware have been stored. - 2 Shoes that completely enclose the foot are to be worn at all times; no sandals, open-toed or open-topped shoes, or slippers, even with sock on, may be worn in lab. - 3 Shorts, cut-offs, skirts, or pants exposing skin above the ankle, and sleeveless tops may not be worn in lab. - 4 Hair reaching the top of the shoulders or below must be tied back securely. - 5 Loose clothing must be constrained, while form-fitting items should be avoided as chemicals can be held against the skin. - 6 Wearing jewelry (rings, bracelets, watches, etc.) is discouraged as chemicals can seep in between jewelry and skin. - 7 Eating, drinking, or applying cosmetics in the laboratory room is forbidden at all times, including during lab lecture. - 8 Headphones are prohibited in lab at all times as you must be able to hear any emergency announcements made. - 9 Students are required to know the locations of the eyewash stations, emergency shower(s), and all exits. - 10 You may not be in the laboratory, balance, or instrument rooms unless an instructor is present to supervise. - 11 Students not enrolled in the course may not remain in the lab even for lecture once the add deadline has passed. - 11 Students not enrolled in the course may not remain in the lab even for lecture once the add deadline has passed. - 12 If you any reason you feel faint during the lab, notify an instructor before stepping out for air so you can be supervised. - 13 Never point a heated system towards any person, including yourself. - 14 Glass and needles must only be disposed of in the appropriate containers, never in the regular trash. - 15 Except for soapy or clear rinse water from cleaning glassware, no chemicals may be poured into any sink; any remaining chemicals from an experiment must be poured into the appropriately labeled waste bottle. - 16 Students must follow the Code of Conduct at all times while in the lab.
 Any behavior that could startle, frighten, or injure anyone in the lab is not allowed.

-EYE SAFETY
+4B EYE SAFETY